chettrick/stm32cubef4/Projects/STM32446E_EVAL/Templates/readme.txt

   @endverbatim

 @par Example Description

+This projects provides a reference template that can be used to build any firmware application.

 This directory provides a reference template project that can be used to build any firmware application for STM32F446xx devices using STM32CubeF4 HAL and running on STM32446E-EVAL board from STMicroelectronics.